gradle/gradle/subprojects/docs/src/docs/release/notes.md

-tThe Gradle team is pleased to announce Gradle 4.2.
+The Gradle team is pleased to announce Gradle 4.2.

 First and foremost, progress has been made to improve Gradle's support for building native applications.
 The first outcome is [parallel task execution for native compilation and linking tasks](#parallel-native-compilation-and-linking-tasks) _by default_.
 This has reduced build times for native performance scenarios by as much as half.